linuxfce/Mig-GitHub-Pages/README.md

 })
 ```
- So, you just have to change the backgroundImg parameter `[1]` to one of your choice, don't forget in JScript language the index starts at 0, so, in the example above, the parameter of backgroundImg is number 1 which is equivalent to the url `https://www.images2.com`,counting from the left, is the second url because it starts counting at 0.
+ So, you just have to change the backgroundImg parameter `[1]` to one of your choice, don't forget in JScript language the index starts at 0, so, in the example above, the parameter of backgroundImg is number 1 which is equivalent to the url `https://www.images2.com`,counting from the left, is the second url because it starts counting at zero (0,1,2,3 etc).

 Bye, Mig
 :+1: